igniter-labs/ti-ext-webhook/README.md

-Webhooks extension allows you to perform certain action on your TastyIgniter from somewhere else.
+Webhooks extension allows you to integrate your TastyIgniter site with external systems

 It turns your site into a powerful optimized webhook system so that your site can communicate with your third party apps like Zapier.
 Under the hood, this extension uses [spatie/laravel-webhook-server](https://github.com/spatie/laravel-webhook-server)

+For example:

+- Send data to OpenTable when a new reservation is made on your TastyIgniter website.
+- Send data to your POS when a new order is placed on your TastyIgniter website.

 ### Usage

 In the admin user interface:

 - Go to **System > Settings > Webhooks Settings** to configure the extension settings
 - Go to **Tools > Webhooks** to manage outgoing webhooks.
 - Go to **Tools > Automations** to automate outgoing webhooks when certain events happen.

-For example:
-- Send data to OpenTable when a new reservation is made on your TastyIgniter website.
-- Send data to your POS when a new order is placed on your TastyIgniter website.

 ### Features

 - Send data when certain events happen in your TastyIgniter platform.
 - Advanced settings for each outgoing webhook
 - Supports JSON and form urlencode
-- Supports Zapier, automate.io and more.
+- Tested with Zapier, automate.io and more.

 ### Advanced